 General Interest Physics Courses

 General interest physics courses are designed to be accessible to any Kenyon student.
 They typically do not involve as much mathematical work as the introductory survey courses, nor do they prepare students for entry into intermediate-level physics courses.
 All of these courses involve some laboratory work and can be used to fulfill the distribution requirement in the Natural Sciences division.
-Some (but not all) of these courses can be used to fulfill the collegiate requirement for coursework involving quantitative reasoning (designated "QR" courses); see the Course of Study for details, including which courses are being offered.
+Some (but not all) of these courses can be used to fulfill the collegiate requirement for coursework involving quantitative reasoning (designated "QR" courses); see the Course Catalog for descriptions and scheduling details, including which courses are being offered in upcoming semesters.

 Introductory Surveys of Physics

 We offer two introductory surveys of physics.
-For first- or second-year students who are possible physics, mathematics, or chemistry majors or who may wish to take further courses in physics, the recommended courses are Physics 140 (Classical Physics), Physics 145 (Modern Physics) and Physics 240 (Fields and Spacetime).
+For first- or second-year students who are possible physics, mathematics, or chemistry majors or who may wish to take further courses in physics, the recommended sequence is Physics 140 (Classical Physics), Physics 145 (Modern Physics) and Physics 240 (Fields and Spacetime) plus their co-requisite lab courses.
 These courses provide a complete survey of physics in three semesters, which is the norm in introductory level physics for physical science and engineering students at most universities.
 For upper-level students, particularly pre-medical students, there is a more compressed survey of physics available: Physics 130 (General Physics I) and Physics 135 (General Physics II).
 This sequence is only appropriate for upperclass students, due to its quicker pace.
+No first-year students are permitted to enroll in these courses

 All of these courses have required labs; one may not register for the course without also registering for a section of the co-requisite lab.
 The co-requisite course for: